Our Work

 A brief history

-Led by the University of Manitoba Canada 150 Research Chair Professor Julienne Stroeve and her team, the U2MCR2H is motivated by the need to provide communities with the analytical and observational tools required to prepare for continued impacts of a changing climate, demonstrated most recently in drought and flood events in Manitoba.
+Led by the University of Manitoba Canada 150 Research Chair Professor Julienne Stroeve and her team, the U2MCR2H is motivated by the need to provide communities with the analytical and observational tools required to prepare for continued impacts of a changing climate, demonstrated most recently in flood, drought, and wildfire events in Manitoba.

-During the past year, the U2MCR2H team has with partners engaged with students in secondary schools in northern Manitoba in the context of local adaptation strategies through the following initiatives:
+Over the years, the U2MCR2H team has with partners engaged with students in secondary schools in northern Manitoba in the context of local adaptation strategies through the following initiatives:

 Amundsen community visit in Grise Fiord.
 Photo by Elizabeth Worden.